 Specifying APT Background Targets

-How to specify a separate background target and observation, and link it to your science target observation, in a JWST proposal using the Astronomer's Proposal Tool.
+How to specify a separate background target and observation, and link it to your science target observation, in a JWST proposal using the Astronomer's Proposal Tool is described in this article.

 The need for a separate background target (and observation) must be judged based on your science target brightness, the expected background level, and the selected instrument and mode.